dalkiran70/UretGAN/README.md

 # UretGAN

 The related paper can be found here:
-The collaborators of the project are Arda Tümay, Tolga Çatalpınar, Naci Dalkıran
+The collaborators of the project are Muhammed Naci Dalkıran, Arda Tümay, Tolga Çatalpınar.

 # Aim
 We aimed to improve StackGAN-v2 further to generate more accurate results in a different dataset that they used.
 We have produced a model based on StackGAN-v2 architecture.